-This course is limited to 55 students.
-The course deals with aspects of Marine Biology and Environmental Science, SCUBA diving and recreational boat handling.
+There is student enrolment limit in for this course - once reached, please contact the Studies Office to be placed on a waitlist.
+This course deals with aspects of Marine Biology as well as Environmental Science.
+It provides a foundation for the growing need for environmental stewardship as well as a deeper understanding of our region.
 On top of theses broad areas, the course delves into the science of ecology, sustainability and conservation to ensure students leave school with a level of understanding that enables them to support positive environmental change into the future.
-All boys participating in the course will undertake accreditation for an Open Water SCUBA qualification and a Recreational Skippers Ticket (RST).
-There will be a significant practical component to the course as well as practical and theoretical examinations for both the SCUBA diving and Recreational Skipper Ticket.
-The SCUBA and RST courses have rigorous theoretical examinations with 80% pass requirements to meet certification guidelines.
+All students will take part in a scientific investigation conducted over the course of Semester 2, embedded within environmental theory.
+To further engage with the marine environment we are fortunate enough that all boys participating in the course will undertake accreditation for an Open Water SCUBA Qualification through Australasian Diving Academy.
+This is taught both internally and externally and the SCUBA course has rigorous theoretical and practical examinations with 80% pass requirements to meet certification guidelines.